Data Analytics for Science Immersion Experience (DASIE)

 - Sponsored Trip (examples): White water river rafting, Pittsburgh Pirates baseball game, or amusement park

-- Locations: CMU & Microsoft: Pittsburgh, PA and DOW: Midland, MI
+- Locations: CMU and Accenture: Pittsburgh, PA and DOW: Midland, MI

 - Who should apply?
 DASIE is for undergraduates majoring in STEM.
 You must be enrolled in an accredited university at the time of submission.
 Applicants are required to submit a short essay and name one recommender who can speak to their academic success.
 There is no GPA minimum and no citizenship requirements.